The County Council's Resilience Policy

 - We work closely with the county’s emergency services, district and borough councils and many other agencies and organisations within the Sussex Resilience Forum.
-This ensures that everyone is prepared and arrangements are in place and ready to react if something does happen.
+This ensures that everyone is prepared and arrangements are in place to react if something does happen.

 - We continually assess the risks posed to West Sussex using the Sussex Resilience Forum risk matrix.

 - We develop and maintain plans to ensure that procedures are in place to control and mitigate the impact of adverse events.
 This includes developing processes and plans to maintain business continuity within the County Council and minimise any disruption to our services.

 - We work with staff and partner agencies to raise awareness and develop skills in planning and managing emergency situations.

 - We develop training in resilience and emergencies for County Council departments and teams.

 - We advise County Council staff on resilience and emergencies matters.

 - We test our own and others emergency response by scheduling and taking part in exercises.
 This enables us to check that procedures and arrangements work effectively, and gives staff the knowledge and confidence to carry out their roles in a controlled environment.

 - We work closely with local groups, people and partner agencies to share information and ensure our plans and procedures are all-inclusive.
 This helps us provide an effective and coordinated response to emergency incidents.